 Not everyone experiences this.
 Not everyone is moody.
 And for some people, it works great.
 A few commenters swore by the Pill.

-Others noted, though, that the Pill has definitely been linked to blood clots and stroke, may be linked to breast cancer (some studies show that it is, but others show that it isn’t, and I am wary about taking a stand since I’m not medical.
+Others noted, though, that the Pill has definitely been linked to blood clots and stroke, and some studies say it may be linked to breast cancer (some studies show that it is, but others show that it isn’t, and I am wary about taking a stand since I’m not medical.
 But it could very well be an issue).
 There’s also the controversy about whether or not it truly does prevent ovulation each and every time.
 I don’t believe that this is clear-cut, but if it’s even a slight risk, do you really want to take it?
 So if you’re on the Pill, or you’re considering going on something hormonal, really think and pray and research it.